 - 9:13 Jesus said, “You give them something to eat.”
 They said, “All we have are five loaves of bread and two fish.
 The only thing we can do to get more is to go and buy food for all of these people.”

 - 9:14 There were about 5000 men in this crowd.
 Jesus told his disciples, “Get them to sit in groups of about 50 people each.”

 - 9:15 The disciples did that.
 They had everyone sit down.

 - 9:16 Jesus took the five loaves and two fish.
 He looked up to heaven and said a blessing over the food.
 Then he broke the food into pieces and started handing it out to the disciples so they could pass it out to the crowd.

 - 9:17 The people ate all they wanted.
-Leftovers filled 12 baskets that were collected.
+Twelve baskets of leftovers were collected.

 Peter: Jesus is the Messiah